Little Duck Campsite On Grand Island

 Directions

-Grand Island is located in Lake Superior, one-half mile from Munising, Michigan.
-Ferry departs from Grand Island Landing on M-28, about 3 miles west of downtown Munising.
-From the ferry landing at Williams Landing, hike 2.5 miles via the island trail system to reach Little Duck Campsite near Trout Bay Beach.
-Kayakers can access the site directly via Trout Bay Beach.
-No motorized vehicles are allowed on the island.
+Grand Island is located in Lake Superior, about one-half mile from Munising, Michigan.
+Take the Grand Island Ferry from Grand Island Landing on M-28, about 3 miles north of downtown Munising (halfway between Munising and Christmas, MI at Powell Point).
+From Williams Landing on the island, hike approximately 2.5 miles via the trail system to the campsite.
+Kayakers can access the site via Trout Bay Beach.

 Amenities